-Abies numidica was first described by de Lannoy ex Carrière in 1866 and is commonly known as Algerian fir.
+Abies numidica as described in 1866 by de Lannoy ex Carrière, in Revue Horticole (Paris) vol.37 no.106, is commonly known as Algerian fir.
 Synonyms include Abies pinsapo var. baborensis and Abies baborensis

 This species is popular as an ornamental tree in parks and larger gardens as it is valued among firs for its drought tolerance and attractive appearance.

 Attribution from: Wikipedia